 Provided it is contained in their Terms of Engagement or estimate then yes your conveyancer may levy a fee for this.
 This fee is not set by Nationwide but by your Machynlleth property lawyer.
 Numerous firms on the Nationwide panel will quote an ‘acting for lender’ fee and others do not.

-I am selling my house.
-I had a double glazing fitted in March 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Virgin Money are being a right pain.
-The Machynlleth solicitor who is on the Virgin Money conveyancing panel is saying indemnity insurance will be fine but Virgin Money are requiring a building regulation certificate.
-Why do Virgin Money have a conveyancing panel if they don't accept advice from them?
+I am due to exchange contracts on my apartment.
+I had a double glazing fitted in March 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s mortgage company, Kent Reliance are being problematic.
+The Machynlleth solicitor who is on the Kent Reliance conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Kent Reliance are insisting on a building regulation certificate.
+Why do Kent Reliance have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Virgin Money have referred the matter to their valuer.
-The reason why Virgin Money may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Kent Reliance have referred the matter to their valuer.
+The reason why Kent Reliance may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 I completed on my home on 16 May and my personal details is yet to be registered.
 Need I be worried?
 My conveyancing solicitor in Machynlleth said it will be dealt with in a couple of weeks.
 Are properties in Machynlleth particularly slow to register?